kavia-common/mvp-career-platform-db-1-214773-214790/README.md

       POSTGRES_PORT: 5000

 Notes:
 - db_visualizer reads environment variables from process.env; it does not require .env files.
-If you choose to keep local files for development, provide variables via your shell or compose (avoid wildcard globs).
+If you choose to keep local files for development, export variables in your shell or provide them via compose (avoid wildcard globs and never use cat *.env).
 - See CareerPlatformDatabase/.env.example for available keys.
 - Ensure that no .env is copied or read during image build.
 All configuration is runtime-only.